The Best Spring Tips on How to Troll Fish in Lakes

 Lure Color

-Color selection is a key factor when trolling fishing lures, and the right color could change every couple hours.
-Walleye definitely have color preferences, largely related to water clarity and the amount of light present.
-When trolling fishing lures in stained water, or in overcast conditions, bright or fluorescent colors such as chartreuse, orange, red, and green, seems to work well.
-When fishing clear water or under bright conditions, shiny metallic colors such as gold, silver, copper, and black produce.
+Color selection is a crucial aspect of trolling, and the ideal color can change every few hours.
+Walleye, in particular, exhibit specific color preferences that are influenced by water clarity and light conditions.
+In stained water or overcast conditions, bright or fluorescent colors such as chartreuse, orange, red, and green tend to work well.
+Conversely, in clear water or under bright sunlight, shiny metallic colors like gold, silver, copper, and black often yield better results.

 Tried and True Favorites

-Lures that I like best for spring trolling?
-I really like the old Thundersticks!
-My opinion is that they are always the best out of the box without any or very little tuning.
-When water temps are below 58 degrees, I like stick baits with small diving bills and a longer thinner body such as Rapalas, Thundersticks, Bombers, Smithwicks, Husky Jerks and Reef Runners.
+When it comes to my favorite lures for spring trolling, I always find myself reaching for the classic Thundersticks.
+In my opinion, they perform exceptionally well right out of the box, requiring little to no tuning.
+When water temperatures are below 58 degrees, I prefer stick baits with small diving bills and elongated bodies, such as Rapalas, Thundersticks, Bombers, Smithwicks, Husky Jerks, and Reef Runners.

-When water temps are above 58 degrees, and you are fishing deeper water, crank baits with moderate action and larger diving baits will produce more flash and vibration.
-Storm Deep Jr. Thundersticks, Deep Diving Little Ripper Reef Runners, Husky Jerks and Rapala Shad Raps all produce.
+As temperatures rise above 58 degrees and you’re fishing in deeper waters, crankbaits with moderate action and larger diving capabilities become more effective, producing increased flash and vibration.
+Storm Deep Jr. Thundersticks, Deep Diving Little Ripper Reef Runners, Husky Jerks, and Rapala Shad Raps are all excellent choices for this scenario.

 Lure Testing

-It is always good to make sure that your trolling fishing lures are running true by letting out some line off the side of the boat and checking out the action.
-Don’t be afraid to give some extra sharp jerks to see how it reacts in case you get into some rougher water, this is how to troll fish in lakes successfully.
+It’s essential to ensure that your trolling fishing lures are running true.
+A simple way to do this is by letting out some line off the side of the boat and observing the action.
+Don’t hesitate to give the lure some sharp jerks to see how it reacts, especially if you anticipate encountering rougher water.
+This practice is key to successfully trolling for fish in lakes.

 Spring Trolling

-Is trolling the only way to go?
-No; but most charter guides feel it is the most productive when it comes to getting bigger fish and more of them.
-Knowing how to troll fish in lakes during spring conditions allows you to be able to cover more territory more quickly.
-Worm harnesses and jigs are very productive and come in an assortment of colors and sizes.
+Is trolling the only effective method?
+Not necessarily, but most charter guides agree it’s the most productive approach for targeting larger fish and increasing your catch rate.
+Understanding how to troll effectively in lakes during spring conditions allows you to cover more territory quickly.
+While trolling is favored, techniques like worm harnesses and jigs also yield impressive results and come in a variety of colors and sizes.

 Best Trolling Spots

-Some other areas that produce consistently are Everleigh Point, Bull Rock, Sherwin’s Bay, Pillar Point, Guffin’s Bay, Adam’s Cove, Chaumont Bay, Three Mile Bay, Middle Shoal, Point Peninsula, Hidden Harbor, Fox Island, Grenadier Island, and the Stony-Calf-Galloo Islands.
+Other consistently productive areas include Everleigh Point, Bull Rock, Sherwin’s Bay, Pillar Point, Guffin’s Bay, Adam’s Cove, Chaumont Bay, Three Mile Bay, Middle Shoal, Point Peninsula, Hidden Harbor, Fox Island, Grenadier Island, and the Stony-Calf-Galloo Islands.

-Other spring trolling spots include: Henderson Harbor, Bass and Gull Islands, High Rocks, Stony Point, Ray’s and Sawyer’s Bay, Stony Creek and Drowned Island, plus many others too numerous to mention.
-A couple shops and marinas where you can get information on “what’s happening” are: B&J Bait, owned by Judy and Claude Kirch in Dexter on the Black River; and Henchen’s Marina, owned by John Killius in Henderson Harbor.
+Additional spring trolling hotspots include Henderson Harbor, Bass and Gull Islands, High Rocks, Stony Point, Ray’s and Sawyer’s Bay, Stony Creek, and Drowned Island, among others too numerous to mention.
+For up-to-date information on what’s biting, visit local shops and marinas like B&J Bait in Dexter, owned by Judy and Claude Kirch, or Henchen’s Marina in Henderson Harbor, run by John Killius.

 Trolling for trout from a kayak on an Adirondack pond offer some really great results for adventurous anglers.